-This is a telling of the Jessica Savitch story, the newswoman who, in the 1970's, became the "First Woman Anchor".
-Sally/Tally is taken under the wing of Warren in a Miami newsroom and becomes a news star on TV.
-Despite her love for Warren, she takes the big chance and moves on to Philadelphia, where he follows to rescue her faltering career at the cost of his own - as she rises he falls.Written by
+This is a telling of the Jessica Savitch story, the newswoman who, in the 1970s, became the "First Woman Anchor".
+Tally Atwater (Michelle Pfeiffer) is taken under the wing of Warren Justice (Robert Redford) in a Miami newsroom and becomes a news star on television.
+Despite her love for Warren, she takes the big chance and moves on to Philadelphia, where he follows to rescue her faltering career at the cost of his own - as she rises, he falls.Written by

 Bruce Cameron <firstname.lastname@example.org>

 0 of 0 people found this review helpful.

 Was this review helpful to you?